London Missionary Society

+The London Missionary Society now forms part of the Council for World Mission.

 Origins

 In 1793, Edward Williams, then minister at Carr's Lane, Birmingham, wrote a letter to the churches of the Midlands, expressing the need for interdenominational world evangelization and foreign missions.
 It was effective and Williams began to play an active part in the plans for a missionary society.
 He left Birmingham in 1795, becoming pastor at Masbrough, Rotherham, and tutor of the newly formed Masbrough academy.
 Also in 1793, the Anglican cleric John Eyre of Hackney founded the Evangelical Magazine.
 He had the support of the presbyterian John Love, and congregationalists Edward Parsons and John Townshend (1757–1826).

 Proposals for the Missionary Society began in 1794 after a Baptist minister, John Ryland, received word from William Carey, the pioneer British Baptist missionary who had recently moved to Calcutta, about the need to spread Christianity.
 Carey suggested that Ryland join forces with others along the non-denominational lines of the Society for Effecting the Abolition of the Slave Trade, to design a society that could prevail against the difficulties that evangelicals often faced when spreading the Word.
 This aimed to overcome the difficulties that establishment of overseas missions had faced.
 It had frequently proved hard to raise the finance because evangelicals belonged to many denominations and churches; all too often their missions would only reach a small group of people and be hard to sustain.
 Edward Williams continued his involvement and, in July 1796, gave the charge to the first missionaries sent out by the Society.

 The Society aimed to create a forum where evangelicals could work together, give overseas missions financial support and co-ordination.
 It also advocated against opponents who wanted unrestricted commercial and military relations with native peoples throughout the world.

 After Ryland showed Carey's letter to Henry Overton Wills, an anti-slavery campaigner in Bristol, he quickly gained support.
 Scottish ministers in the London area, David Bogue and James Steven, as well as other evangelicals such as John Hey, joined forces to organize a new society.
 Bogue wrote an influential appeal in the Evangelical Magazine for September 1794: